 Worship at St. Paul & St. Andrew is a joyful, inspiring, thought-provoking, intimate, and entertaining celebration of life and faith.
-We worship in the sanctuary at 11:00am (10:00am from July through Labor Day weekend) every Sunday morning for about one hour and fifteen minutes (give or take!), and a Fellowship Hour follows each service, with coffee, tea and snacks.
+We worship in the sanctuary at 11:00am (10:00am from July through Labor Day weekend) every Sunday morning for about one hour (give or take!).
 We believe that all are welcome to participate in worship, no matter your age, background, or spiritual path.

 Don’t worry about wearing your “Sunday best”